Public Administration, M.S.A.

 - Submission of one of the following graduate admission tests:**

 - Miller Analogies Test (MAT)

 - Graduate Management Admissions Test (GMAT)

-- Undergraduate transcripts and cumulative GPA
+- Undergraduate transcripts and institutional GPA

 - Graduate GPA, if applicable